Animation and Game Development – Interactive Media Development

 - Seneca College – Bach.
 Interdisciplinary Studies

-- University of Ontario Institute of Technology – Bachelor of Information Technology (Honours), Game Development and Entrepreneurship; B.A.
+- Ontario Tech University – Bachelor of Information Technology (Honours), Game Development and Entrepreneurship; B.A.
 Adult Education and Digital Technology; Commerce Bridge

 - Univeristy of Waterloo – various*